Kushal20092003/-Financial-risk-assessment-for-loan-application-using-logistic-regression-and-factor-analysis/README.md

 The findings showed that combining these techniques can greatly improve loan default prediction interpretability and predictive accuracy.
 The model provided financial organizations with a useful tool for data-driven decision-making by striking a balance between specificity and sensitivity.
 The framework ensures better financial resource allocation, streamlines loan approval procedures, and reduces credit risk.

+## Recommendation for future research

+	- Integration of advanced machine learning models: Adding sophisticated algorithms like ensemble techniques or Gradient Boosting Machines (like XGBoost and LightGBM) could improve predicted accuracy and adaptability to complicated datasets.

+	- Dynamic factor models: Using dynamic factor analysis can help models perform better in changing financial markets by taking time varying elements into consideration.

+	- Real-time risk assessment: By integrating streaming data into real-time scoring systems, it may be possible to obtain immediate insights while processing loan applications.

+	- External data incorporation: The model could be enhanced and non-traditional creditworthiness signals could be captured by incorporating alternative data sources such social media activity, transaction patterns, and utility payment histories.

+	- Explainability and AI trust: By providing clear insights into the variables affecting risk projections, explainable AI (XAI) solutions can increase stakeholders' trust.

+	- Fairness and Regulatory Compliance: Future research should concentrate on making sure the model conforms with ethical norms and financial rules, especially when it comes to biases in loan acceptance decisions.‍

+	- Geographic and Demographic Expansion: By evaluating the model in other geographical locations and demographic groupings, its generalizability can be confirmed and market-specific modifications can be found.

+	- Integration with Blockchain Technology: Investigating blockchain's potential for safe data exchange and improved loan processing transparency can increase public confidence in financial institutions.